anthill/pheromon/README.md

 The prod service will run on port **9000**, associated with a broker instance on port **9900**.

 Use `npm run stop-prod` to stop.
+This will also create a `latest.sql` backup file of the db in the `backup` folder.

 ### Database